How To Find a Functional Medicine Doctor

 Your provider should view your health through a wide-angle lens.
 They should consider nutrition, movement, sleep, stress and emotional well-being as interconnected systems.
 The goal of functional medicine isn’t to chase symptoms, but to optimize your healthspan: how long and how well you live.

 “We don’t just want to live longer.
 We want to live better, longer.
 That begins by looking deeper into what has been holding you back.
-What is the root cause of your pain, your stomach issues, your drop in energy around 3 p.m. every day?”
+What is the root cause of your stomach issues or that fatigue you experience every day around 3 p.m.?”

 Marguerite Weston, MD, IFMCP